pschraut/UnityCubemapArrayImportPipeline/README.md

 Unity has no built-in import pipeline for cubemap arrays in Unity 2020.1 and earlier versions yet.
 This is the relevant quote from their documentation:
 > Cubemap arrays do not have an import pipeline for them, and must be created from code, either at runtime or in editor scripts. ([link](https://docs.unity3d.com/ScriptReference/CubemapArray.html))

-The CubemapArray Import Pipeline package you're currently looking at tries to fill the gap of that missing import pipeline in Unity and provides an implementation to create and modify texture arrays.
+The CubemapArray Import Pipeline package you're currently looking at tries to fill the gap of that missing import pipeline and provides an implementation to create and modify cubemap arrays.

 This CubemapArray Import Pipeline is an editor extension, it does not contain code that is required at runtime.